nh0znoisung/RedisLoginForm/README.md

 # Simple Redis Login Form
 Simple Redis login form and account management webapp for `demo tutorial` a product of Redis in `Database Systems` subject using Node.js, Handlebars and Redis.
+We just implement basic CRUD operations (Create - Read - Update - Delete)

 ### Version
 1.0.0